Yes, It Is Possible To Reduce Air Conditioner Noise

 - A wooden, eight-foot fence enclosing the A/C unit will dampen noise by diverting it upward.
 The slats of the fence should overlap so there are no gaps, and there should be at least two feet of open space on all sides of the A/C for air circulation.

-At Blanton’s Air, Plumbing & Electric, we offer the latest in high-technology products, and we have the trained technicians to service them.
+At Blanton’s Air, Plumbing & Electric, we offer the latest in high-technology products, and we have the trained service professionals to service them.
 Count on us for more advice on how to reduce air conditioner noise and restore peace and quiet in and around your Fayetteville or Raleigh-area home.